spectralcode/OCTproZ/README.md

 Known issues
 ----------
+- Images in the 2D views (B-scan and En Face View) are distorted when rotated.
+This should be easy to correct.
+The OpenGL part of OCTproZ should be revised anyway.
+Anyone who likes and has some OpenGL experience could check "glwindow2d.cpp" and give me some hints what to improve regarding OpenGL usage.
 - Linux: Floating dock widgets lose mouse focus when dragged.
 See: [Qt bug](https://bugreports.qt.io/browse/QTBUG-65640)
-- Linux: Processing needs to run in GUI thread otherwise OpenGL output lags.
+- Linux: Processing can be blocked by certain GUI usage.
+Reason: Processing needs to run in GUI thread otherwise OpenGL output lags.
 This may be an OpenGL context issue.

 Contributing